 Another missed coverage is with personal property.
 Many times when a trailer is insured under an auto policy there is no coverage for personal property, just physical damage to the trailer if you have that coverage.
 If someone broke into your trailer and everything was stolen, there would be no coverage for your personal property.
 Again you would need to file a claim on your homeowner’s policy and that deductible would apply

-While insuring your travel trailer or fifth wheel on its own policy may cost more, the benefits of having better and proper coverage outweighs the price.
+While insuring your travel trailer or fifth wheel on its policy may cost more, the benefits of having better and proper coverage outweigh the price.
 One of the main reasons for having insurance is to make sure your property is covered.
 Who wants to pay for insurance and when it comes time to file a claim find out the claim isn’t covered.
 If you have a travel trailer or fifth wheel make sure to discuss with your agent how and when you use your trailer to make sure you are properly covered.

 - Michigan Drivers Reminded to Take Quick Action after Health Insurance Changes That Could Leave Them Without Medical Coverage in the Event of an Auto Accident

 - DIFS: Make Sure Your Health and Auto Insurance Policies Work Together to Protect Yourself and Your Family